 In a fast-paced DevOps and Continuous Integration (CI) / Continuous Deployment (CD) environments, the ability to generate and automate consistent, and realistic test sets on-demand that can range widely in format and volume can be a tall order, distracting programmers with tight delivery timelines.

 Applications developed with realistic data formats and volumes are more likely to succeed in production.
-The IRI RowGen test data creation package uses production metadata to build custom, synthetic test sets with randomly-generated data, and/or randomly selected data from production sources.
+The IRI RowGen test data creation package uses production metadata to synthesize custom test sets with randomly-generated data, and/or randomly selected data from production sources.
 IRI FieldShield and IRI DarkShield data masking software can also be used to find and mask sensitive data in production and move bespoke targets into lower environments for testing.

-To produce the right voles and value ranges, RowGen uses conditional selection and formatting parameters.
+To generate the right values and value ranges, RowGen uses conditional selection and formatting parameters.
 RowGen further enhances test data realism through referential integrity, frequency distributions, and built-in transformation and formatting functions.
 For example, you can randomly select data and specify ranges from pools of real data and weighted numbers (respectively).

 For Continuous Integration and Continuous Deployment or Delivery (CI/CD) environments, RowGen can synthesize test data at any step in a development process without depending on data being made available from another step.
 Moreover and uniquely, embedded data transformation, validation, and formatting functions can run simultaneously against the generated data in the same script!
 This can facilitate incremental application tests that assure backwards compatibility and forward compliance with your production releases.
 See this use case.